JeremyGamer13/PenguinBot-Forks/README.md

             - On NVIDIA GPUs you will want to use the CUDA versions of `torch` and other dependencies of `rvc-python`
             - I am unsure of the configuration for AMD/Intel ARC GPUs as I do not have one.
 You may want to modify/duplicate `rvc.py` or `rvc_cpu.py` to support these devices
             - On integrated GPUs/CPU you will have varied performance and speeds, I would recommend not setting this up on those devices
-                - the `rvc_cpu.py` script was designed for the intel 11th gen i3-1115G4 3.00 GHZ CPU

 # Basic Commands Template
 ```js